How to Get the Most out of Your Visit to the Duomo Complex in Florence, Italy

 A shawl/scarf to cover bare shoulders, a small bottle of water for the climb and your camera/smartphone.

 All of the monuments have different opening and closing hours and these may change on different days of the year, so it’s best to check the official website before your visit.
 It’s also best to head to the monuments well before their closing time as some don’t permit entry within a certain time frame before closing.
+The best time to visit the Duomo in Florence is when it opens in the morning, or right before it shuts in the afternoon.

 The Museum is closed on the first Tuesday of each month.